Skip to main content Skip to secondary navigation

 2. General Eligibility Requirements

-During the three quarters of the academic year, students must be enrolled in at least 8 units to hold an assistantship appointment.
-This enrollment requirement is reduced to one unit during Summer quarter.
-Exceptions to this enrollment requirement may be approved for students:
+For autumn, winter, and spring quarters, students must be enrolled in at least 8 units to hold an assistantship appointment.
+This enrollment requirement is reduced to one unit during summer quarter.

-• with TGR status,
+• on TGR status,

-• who are enrolled for an approved Graduation Quarter,
+• enrolled for an approved Graduation Quarter,

-• in an approved childbirth accommodation period, or
+• in an approved childbirth accommodation period.

 Back to top